 IV.
 CONTINUITY OF OPERATIONS

-Emergencies can impact a nursing home’s service and business operations, ranging from short-lived organizational disruption to more serious consequences.
+Emergencies can impact a facility’s service and business operations, ranging from short-lived organizational disruption to more serious consequences.
 The primary focus of the Hazard Vulnerability Analysis (HVA) process is to identify the facility’s vulnerability to various hazards and take actions to assure continuity of both business and service operations in the face of a potentially disruptive hazard impact.

 The promotion of “organizational resiliency” is the focus of both emergency management and continuity planning.
 Organizational resiliency means that an organization has a robust capacity to respond to an emergency so that service and business operations are minimally impacted, if at all.
 To address these issues, our facility has completed an HVA which can be found in Appendix A and a supplemental Security Assessment (see Appendix L).
 The Security Assessment is used to help our facility identify specific security hazards, beyond general identification of natural, technological, and human-caused threats.